 Break yarn, weave in ends.

 Sew on your buttons.
 One end has 4 points and the other end has 5 points.
 Lay the finished piece down with the end with 4 points on the right and the end with 5 points on the left.
-To figure out placement of buttons, on the end with the 5 points and side closest to you, sew the first button between shell 1 and shell 2 in the 3rd row (the centre of the button should be about 2” from each edge).
-The second button should also be between shell 1 and shell 2 but should be further down in row 7, approx. 3” from the centre of the other button.
+To figure out placement of buttons, on the end with the 5 points and side closest to you, sew the first button between shell 1 and shell 2 in the 3rd row (the center of the button should be about 2” from each edge).
+The second button should also be between shell 1 and shell 2 but should be further down in row 7, approx. 3” from the center of the other button.
 Once complete, wrap the cowl around your neck and button the buttons in the space between the shells in between rows 2 and 3.

 Download the Free Cross Hatch Button-Up Cowl Crochet Pattern here.